Installing Central on DigitalOcean#

 3. Build and restart all containers.

-$ docker compose build && docker compose up -d
+$ docker compose build && docker compose stop && docker compose up -d

 If you wish to use your own Sentry instance to receive your own errors, take these steps: